dgaines2/vasp_manager/README.md

 built into VASP

-I generally recommend starting from `rlx-coarse`, although the functionality is there to start a `rlx-fine` from the initially provided POSCAR.
+I generally recommend starting from `rlx-coarse`, although the functionality is there to start a `rlx` from the initially provided POSCAR.

 Example workflows might look like `rlx-coarse` &#8594; `rlx` &#8594; `bulkmod`, or `rlx` &#8594; `elastic`, or simply `bulkmod_standalone` (although this is not recommended).